La Belle Assemblée, July 1806.

 This print was only offered uncolored, but is still quite beautiful.

 As with all issues of La Belle Assemblée, from the very first one, the section on fashion is titled for the next month.
 This print is from the June issue, but is part of the “Fashions for July” section.
-There is a line not shown at the bottom of this print (because it was badly stained) that dates it July 1806.
+The provenance at the bottom of the print also dates it July 1806.
 To be consistent on this site, all La Belle Assemblée prints are dated based on the date at the bottom of the print.

 The print is described in the magazine as follows:

 “The first figure represents a lady in one of the last modern morning dresses which have appeared in all fashionable promenades.
 Her head is ornamented with a jockey bonnet, made of lilac-coloured silk; a bunch of fancy flowers is placed in front, and a large laced veil is fixed on the top; a part of the veil is formed into a bow, the remainder part of it suspends gracefully down the back.
 The gown is made of white muslin, trimmed round the neck with a full lace; a large brooch is placed in front; short sleeves looped up with a fancy ornament; white silk gloves; striped lilac shoes.